|

 I will be the first to admit… The rewards from publishing this blog and my book are more positive than anything I have ever experienced before.

 That said, I recently received an email from Debbie Hurd.
 Debbie is now six weeks post-surgery.
-As you can read below, Debbie is doing very well even though she has experienced some complications following heart surgery.
+As you can read below, Debbie is doing very well even though she has experienced some patient complications following heart surgery.

 Debbie Hurd - Heart Valve Surgery Patient